-Comprehensive data on this subject was last collected by NSSO in its 58th round (July - December comparison.
+Comprehensive data on this subject was last collected by NSSO in its 58th round (July - December

+2002).
+The present report provides key indicators from the 58th round as well, for comparison.
 Some important findings of the survey are given below.